Could I have Halitosis?

 Why do people have bad breath causes even after brushing?
 Between 50 and 60% of the population are affected by bad breath.

-We’ve all smelt it, whether it’s from a loved one, a stranger, a patient, or a coworker (hope not J), but let’s look deeper into what causes bad breath and how it has an affect on our overall health.
+We’ve all smelled it, whether it’s from a loved one, a stranger, a patient, or a coworker, but let’s look a bit deeper into what causes bad breath and how it has an affect on our overall health.
+Topics we’ll cover include:

 There are some reasons a person might experience bad breath, some being harmless and others could be a sign of something more serious.